attilammagyar/js80p/README.md

 #### Distortion (DIST)

-Distort the waveform with a soft-clipping distortion.
+Distort the waveform with a soft clipping distortion.

 #### Randomness (RAND)